-Full form of AIF is Alternative Investment Fund.
+The full form of AIF is Alternative Investment Fund.
 AIF refers to any fund which is established or incorporated in India as a privately pooled investment vehicle for the collection of funds from sophisticated investors for their benefit.
+All the AIFs registered in India are regulated by the Securities and Exchange Board of India (SEBI) under SEBI alternative investment funds regulations.

 Regulation 2(1)(b) of the SEBI (Alternative Investment Funds) Regulations, 2012 defines Alternative Investment Fund as any fund established or incorporated in India